gndal/port-profile-python/README.md

 ### 1. Pre-Change Validation
 - Connects to each device
 - Checks current port-profile configuration
+- **Automatically detects and skips L3/router interfaces (those with IP addresses or 'no switchport')**
 - **Lists interfaces that already have port-profiles applied (will be ignored) in condensed ranges**
 - **Lists interfaces that need configuration in condensed ranges**
 - Reports missing configurations